Alexander Osterwalder (1974) is a famous Swiss business scientist, entrepreneur, author and strategy consultant.

 - 2011.
 Business Model Generation: A handbook for visionaries, game changers and challengers.
 African Journal of Business Management, 5(7), 8918-8932.

 - 2011.
 Aligning profit and purpose through business model innovation.
 Responsible management practices for the 21st century, 61-76.

 - 2013.
 Designing business models and similar strategic objects: the contribution of IS.
 Journal of the Association for Information Systems, 14(5), 237.

 - 2010.
 Business model generation: a handbook for visionaries, game changers, and challengers.
-John Wiley & Sons.
+John Wiley and Sons.